Maki-science/easyCHAMP/README.md

 If you only use a quarter of your sample the factor you should provide here is 0.25.
 If you did not divide a sample it is 1.

 *WARNING: Make sure to exactly follow the instructions.
 Keep the order similar to the provided order of the samples/blanks.*

+*WARNING: If you use several blanks summed for all samples (like example 3 in the beginning) you can only chose a common division factor.*

 ### Keep the data in R as data frame
 If you further want to proceed and analyse the data with R, you can set *dataReturn = TRUE*.
 The function will then return a data frame consisting of all measurements of all samples of the selected folder as well as the blanks and raw data.